Site menu

 Potassium

-Potassium is another essential mineral that we need in our diet because it helps:
+Potassium is an essential mineral that we need in our diet because it helps:

 You'll find potassium in most types of food.
 Some good sources of dietary potassium include: